MrYsLab/telemetrix/docs/dht.md

 Each step will be discussed in detail in the following sections.
 The assumption is that the new extension will ultimately result in continuous report generation without any additional API calls.
-Your device may have different requirements and you will need to adjust things for your particular case.
+Your device may have different requirements, and you will need to adjust things for your particular case.

 1. Add a new **client** command to be transmitted to the server.